simplelocalize/i18n-wizard/README.md

 It doesn't handle all edge cases, and the output may be different between runs, depending on the OpenAI model and the input code.
 It may require some manual adjustments after running the CLI, but it should help you minimize manual effort for moving inline strings to i18n library.

+## Known issues

+OpenAI charges much more for the output tokens than for the input tokens, so the CLI may be expensive to run on large codebases.
+To optimize that I decided to ask AI to generate diffs instead of generating the whole file content.
+Unfortunately, it generates invalid diff files very often, which prevents the CLI from applying the changes to the source code.

+## Contributing

 Feel free to fork the repository and modify the code to fit your needs, or create a PR with new features.

 ## Usage